 The more sunlight that falls on the Tracker, the more productive it will be, and the more value you will receive from it.
-We use either a Solmetric SunEye or Solar Pathfinder to measure the “solar access” on your property.
-This is a measure of the percentage of open sky vs. trees/ridgelines/buildings/etc. that block sunlight at any particular location.
-More solar access means more sun for the Tracker.
+We use a very cool camera called a Solmetric SunEye to measure the “solar access” on your property.
+This is a measure of the percentage of open sky vs. trees/ridgelines/buildings/etc. that block sunlight at any particular location, and it calculates that solar access for an entire year’s worth of sun.
+More solar access obviously means more sun for the Tracker.

 Here is an example of an image taken by the Solmetric SunEye.